 The European Council elects its President with a qualified majority for a period of 30 months; with the possibility of renewal once.
-Hermann Van Rompuy from Belgium has been the President of the European Council since 1 December 2009.
-On 1 March 2012 he was reappointed by the European heads of state or government for another two and a half years and also appointed Chairman of the Euro Summit for the same period.
-Both office terms will end on 30 November 2014.
+Donald Tusk was appointed President of the European Council by the European heads of state or government and succeeded Herman Van Rompuy.
+He was also appointed Chairman of the Euro Summit.
 He represents the EU in matters of the Common Foreign and Security Policy (CFSP).

 The Foreign Affairs Council is chaired by the High Representative of the Union for Foreign Affairs and Security Policy, who is elected for a term of five years.
 The General Affairs Council, which brings together the foreign ministers and ministers of European affairs of the member states, plays a special role.
 It coordinates the activities of the other council configurations, prepares European Council meetings and takes decisions of horizontal relevance (e.g. enlargement, multi-annual financial framework).